Computer System Validation (CSV)

 Key Points:

-- The matrix should map each requirement to specific test cases in the Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) phases.
+- The matrix should align each requirement with specific test cases during the Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) phases.

-- It must be kept up-to-date throughout the validation process to reflect any changes or updates to the system or requirements.
+- It must remain current during the verification process to account for any changes or updates to the system or requirements.

 4. Standard Operating Procedures (SOPs)

-Standard Operating Procedures (SOPs) are detailed, step-by-step instructions that outline how validation activities should be performed.
-SOPs ensure consistency, accuracy, and compliance across all validation tasks.
-They are particularly important in regulated environments, where adherence to documented procedures is critical for maintaining the validated state of the system.
+Standard Operating Procedures (SOPs) are detailed, step-by-step instructions that outline the correct methods for performing validation tasks.
+SOPs ensure accuracy, compliance, and uniformity in all validation activities.
+They are particularly important in regulated environments where the integrity of the system's verified status relies on adhering to established protocols.

 Key Points:

-- SOPs should be written clearly and precisely, providing sufficient detail to ensure consistent execution.
+- SOPs should be written clearly and precisely, offering enough detail to guarantee consistent execution.

-- They must cover all aspects of the validation process, including system installation, operation, performance testing, change management, and maintenance.
+- They should encompass all facets of the verification process, such as system installation, operation, performance testing, change management, and maintenance.

-- SOPs should be regularly reviewed and updated to reflect changes in regulatory requirements, system functionality, or industry best practices.
+- SOPs should be reviewed and updated regularly to ensure they align with changes in regulatory requirements, system functionality, or industry best practices.

 5. Training